Best Breakfasts And Brunch In Sydney With Kids

 “A hidden gem serving the most delicious, creative wholefood and pastries.”

-Shuk Cafe, Bakery & Deli is a little gem tucked away from the bustling hub of Bondi Beach.
+Shuk is a little gem tucked away from the bustling hub of Bondi Beach.
 This place combines the freshest produce with a modern menu influenced by Israeli, Arabic, Turkish, Middle Eastern and Mediterranean cuisines.
 Brunch favourites include ‘Shakshuka’ – eggs poached in a sauce of tomatoes, chilli, peppers and onions and the ‘Beghrir, cinnamon and almond meal pancakes’ served with a honey-lemon glaze and halvah.
 Don’t miss the wonderful array of bagels, pastries, muffins, country sourdough, rye and fruit bread from the onsite bakery.
 They’re baked on the premises daily and temptingly stacked in rustic boxes behind the main counter.
-Breakfast served from 6am-12.30pm Mon-Sat and 7am-12.30pm Sun.
+Breakfast served all day from 7am to 3pm.

 The Grounds Keeper Cafe (Ryde)